 OracleLob myLob = OracleLob.Null;

 This technique is used primarily to test whether a LOB returned from the server is NULL, as this example illustrates:

 A NULL LOB behaves similarly to a zero byte LOB in that Read succeeds and always returns zero bytes.

 Selecting a LOB column that contains a null value returns Null.

-You must begin a transaction before obtaining a temporary LOB.
-Otherwise, the OracleDataReader may fail to obtain data later.
+You must begin a transaction prior to obtaining a temporary LOB.
+Otherwise, the OracleDataReader may fail to obtain subsequent data.